General Chemistry · Unit 15

 After Unit 15

 This unit pulls together equilibrium, solutions, and concentration into one last major chemistry system.
-If this feels shaky, go back through Unit 14: Chemical Equilibrium and the Unit 15 Practice page before moving on.
+If you are confused, go back through Unit 14: Chemical Equilibrium, the Unit 15 Practice page, and the broader practice hub.
+For longer-term retention, pair this unit with Why Practice Tests Beat Rereading so pH, buffer, and titration setups keep showing up in retrieval practice.